apache/pekko-connectors-kafka/docs/src/main/paradox/subscription.md

 ---
-project.description: An Alpakka Kafka consumer source can subscribe to Kafka topics within a consumer group, or to specific partitions.
+project.description: An Apache Pekko Connectors Kafka consumer source can subscribe to Kafka topics within a consumer group, or to specific partitions.
 ---
 # Subscription